Tee: Kicking tee

 A kicking tee is a rubber or plastic platform, often with prongs and/or a brim around an inner depression.

 In American football and Canadian football, a tee may be used on kickoffs to raise the ball slightly above the playing surface (up to one inch, by NFL and NCAA rules).
 The first use of the tee is attributed to Arda Bowser, a member of the Canton Bulldogs NFL championship team of 1922.
 The CFL and some high school leagues also allow the use of another sort of tee on field goal and extra point kicks, where another player (the holder) places one end of the ball on this "tee" (which is not a tee in the strictest sense of the term, but instead a rubber block; such "tees" come in 1" and 2" types) and holds the opposite end; in college and the NFL, all extra point/field goal attempts can only be made off the ground.

 Tees may also be used for place kicks in rugby league football and rugby union football.

 Tees are used for kick-outs in Gaelic football.
 In 2006, Shane Curran devised an adjustable tee on which the ball rested on brush hairs to replicate kicking from grass; the design went on to be used by most goalkeepers.

-Guinness World Record

-The largest golf tee in the world was created by Jim Bolin in Casey, Illinois, USA.
-It measures at 9.37 m (30 ft 9 in) long with a head diameter of 1.91 m (6 ft 3 in) and a shaft width of 64 cm (2 ft 1 in).